The Impact of the Clear Beliefs Methodology

 Ten (50%) of the twenty questions [about impacts of trauma] showed a statistically significant difference between the pre- and post-test at the p =.05 level or less, indicating a reduction in symptom frequency from the beginning of the course to the end of the course.

 When students take the role of client in practice sessions, they receive direct help and support with their current life, work and relationship issues.
 When they take the role of observer, they develop observational and assessment skills, measuring the coach against the established rubric of competencies.
+When they take the role of coach, they practice the specific skills and processes taught during the course.

 We collected pre- and post-test data using the Big Five Personality test and the Beliefs Assessment during the Fall 2021 class.
 The class size was 27.